SciPhi-AI/agent-search/README.md

 SCIPHI_API_KEY=$SCIPHI_API_KEY python -m agent_search.scripts.run_query query --query="What is Fermat's last theorem?"
 ```

-Register first for a free API key at [AgentSearch Signup](https://www.sciphi.ai/).
+Register first for a free API key with [SciPhi](https://www.sciphi.ai/).
+For further information, you may refer to the [documentation](https://agent-search.readthedocs.io/en/latest/).

+---

+### Local Setup and Initialization

 For self-hosting, follow the steps below.

-### Local Setup and Initialization

 #### Prerequisites

 Ensure Docker and Postgres are installed on your system.
 - [Download Docker here](https://www.docker.com/).
 - [Download Postgres here](https://www.postgresql.org/download/).

----

 This addition provides users with direct links to download both Docker and Postgres, ensuring they have the necessary tools to proceed with the AgentSearch setup.
 #### Steps: